13rac1/cclogs/docs/PRD-v1.0.0.md

-## PRD: cc-log-shipper (`ccls`)
+## PRD: cc-log-shipper (`cclogs`)

 ### Document control
 - Product name: `cc-log-shipper`
-- Executable: `ccls`
+- Executable: `cclogs`
 - Version: v0.1 (MVP)
 - Status: Final (as of 2025-12-27)

 ### Summary
-`ccls` is a small Golang CLI that discovers Claude Code session logs on a machine and ships them to an S3-compatible bucket, then can list local and remote “projects” with `.jsonl` counts.
+`cclogs` is a small Golang CLI that discovers Claude Code session logs on a machine and ships them to an S3-compatible bucket, then can list local and remote “projects” with `.jsonl` counts.

 ### Background / problem
 Claude Code stores session logs locally as newline-delimited JSON (`*.jsonl`) under a per-project directory structure rooted at `~/.claude/projects/`.